mccoy-lab/aneuploidyRates/README.md

 ## Usage

+All shell scripts in this repository are written for computing clusters that use the SLURM job scheduler.
+They utilize SLURM's parallelization features to efficiently run simulations and analyses across multiple compute nodes.

 ### `sequential_abc.R`

 Implements the sequential ABC algorithm, estimating posterior distributions of meiotic and mitotic error rates by comparing simulated and observed data.